 Pocket-Sized, Yet Powerful

-33 Bottles of Japanese Whisky is a whisky journal that provides an easy way to quickly record whisky tasting notes in a small, convenient notebook format.
+33 Tequilas is a tequila journal that provides an easy way to quickly record tequila tasting notes in a small, convenient notebook format.
 It's thinner than an iPhone and easily fits in a back pocket.

 Designed for Speed

-It’s tough to hold a notepad in one hand, a pencil in the other, and have another hand left for your glass.
-Taking notes with 33 Japanese Whiskies is as simple as checking a few boxes and entering a few basic facts.
+It’s tough to hold a notepad in one hand, a pencil in the other, and have another hand left for your caballito.
+Taking notes with 33 Tequilas is as simple as checking a few boxes and entering a few basic facts.

-A teeny, tiny amount of real whisky is added to the ink in each new edition, which is cryptically noted on the back.
+A teeny, tiny amount of real tequila is added to the ink in each new edition, which is cryptically noted on the back.

-33 Bottles of Japanese Whisky is made with 100% recycled papers sourced in the Pacific Northwest.
+33 Tequilas is made with 100% recycled papers sourced in the Pacific Northwest.
 Interior pages are 100% post-consumer recycled content and covers are 85% post-consumer recycled content and 15% recycled content.
 The booklets are printed using US-grown soy-based inks in sunny Portland, Oregon.
-A teeny, tiny amount of whisky is added to the ink in each edition, noted on the back.
+A teeny, tiny amount of tequila is added to the ink in each edition, cryptically noted on the back.

 * According to legend, these vessels were hollow goat horns, which is the traditional drinking vessel for tequila, and the design inspiration for today's elongated tequila glass, now called a "caballito."